gonicus/clacks/doc/start.rst

 .. note::

-   Remember that you've to adjust the domain from *net.example* to whatever you've choosen in the beginning.
+   Remember that you've to adjust the domain from *net.example* to whatever you've chosen in the beginning.
 Same for *agent* which is the hostname of your Clacks agent and *admin* which is the *cn* of your LDAP administrator.